joshuaadrian/social-feeds/README.md

 ###Twitter

-This is the basic usage it will return the tweets in an unordered list.
+This is the basic widget will return the tweets in an unordered list.

 	[twitter_feed]